 If I Make Payments During Foreclosure Will I Save My Home?

 Though the lender does have to accept your payments during foreclosure, the payments do not guarantee you will save your home.
-Illinois law has redemption and reinstatement laws.
+Illinois foreclosure law has redemption and reinstatement provisions.
 These allow a borrower to reclaim their property if the borrower complies with certain payment requirements.

 Reinstatement involves bringing your mortgage current by paying all missed payments as well as any costs or fees required by the mortgage.
 In Illinois, the borrower has the right to reinstate the loan up to 90 days after the borrower:

 - Has been served with a summons or by publication, or